 In 2018, Canadians had an average of $4,154 in credit card debt.
 With an average interest rate of 19% on these cards, it implies that Canadians pay an average of $750 in interest per year!

-Meanwhile, based on average Canadian consumer spend of $2,000 per month, the very best cash back credit cards are only expected to return $480 in cash per year, and the best travel cards are expected to give $780 in annual rewards.
+Meanwhile, based on the average Canadian consumer spend of $2,000 per month, the very best cash-back credit cards are only expected to return $480 in cash per year, and the best travel cards are expected to give $780 in annual rewards.

 This means as Canadians we are racking up more interest than what we're earning in points.

-On the other hand, KOHO helps users reduce their spend, save more and it's impossible to owe us interest.
+On the other hand, KOHO helps users reduce their spending, and save more and it's impossible to owe us interest.

-If KOHO helps users reduce spend by even just 5%, that could mean $1,200 in savings, plus $114 in RoundUps per year (assuming the same $2,000 consumer spend per month).
+If KOHO helps users reduce spending by even just 5%, that could mean $1,200 in savings, plus $114 in RoundUps per year (assuming the same $2,000 consumer spend per month).

 We're building KOHO so that you can have a real alternative that actually helps you save instead of profits off your debt.